|

 portion of the German radio traffic.
 In 1938 they noticed an increase

-in the number of messages, which confirmed that the
+in the number of messages; an indication that the

 Germans were probably preparing for war.